thoughtbot/design-system/README.md

 1. Make sure you have the [Yarn][yarn] package manager installed: https://yarnpkg.com/en/docs/install

-1. Install the tbds package and save it as a dependency:
+1. Install the design system package and save it as a dependency:

     ```
     yarn add @thoughtbot/design-system